Kaleo Wassman

-Kaleo Wassman (born January 6, 1978) is an American musician who serves as the lead singer and guitarist of reggae, dub bands Pepper and Sabotage Soundsystem.
+Kaleo Kalani Wassman (born January 6, 1978) is an American musician who serves as the lead singer and guitarist of reggae, dub bands Pepper and Sabotage Soundsystem.

-Biography

 Early life

 Wassman was born in Kailua-Kona on the Big Island of Hawaii.
 In 1996, he started working with fellow bandmembers and bassist Brett Bollinger and Yesod Williams.
 The three of them have been friends since high school and started the band shortly after graduating.
-Kaleo said in an interview, "Everyone went to college and we went to the bars...{laughing}."
+Kaleo said in an interview, "Everyone went to college and we went to the bars."